aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/index.md

 - Simpler to create, deploy, and manage.
 - Instantiation is done via the `new` keyword or deployed via the [minimal proxy pattern (ERC-1167)](https://eips.ethereum.org/EIPS/eip-1167)
 - The storage is contained within versions.
-So if your plugin is dependent on state information from previous versions, you won't have access to it directly in upcoming versions, since every version is a blank new slate.
+So if your plugin is dependent on state information from previous versions, you won't have access to it directly in upcoming versions, since every version is a blank new state.
 If this is a requirement for your project, we recommend you deploy an [Upgradeable Plugin](../04-upgradeable-plugin/index.md).

 Before moving on with the Guides, make sure you've read our documentation on [Choosing the Best Type for Your Plugin](../02-plugin-types.md) to make sure you're selecting the right type of contract for your Plugin.